A Homemade dog shampoo is perfect for dogs. Their skin and hair pH is more acidic than ours and this natural recipe delivers what they need.

 - 15 drops each of lemongrass, cedar, and eucalyptus essential oils (find all these essential oils here)

-Blend these ingredients in well and pour mixture into molds.
+Blend these ingredients in well and pour the mixture into molds.
 After 24 hours, take out of the molds and cure 3-4 weeks.

 Using Your Pet Shampoo Bar